thiefuniverse/ORM_MYSQL/README.md

 ### 1.2 Add and Include orm_mysql.h with your source files ###

 ### 1.3 Add compile option "-lmysqlclient" ###
 if you use makefile tool or gcc,just add it.
-Or if you are in windows by vs, you should include a dynamic library called "mysqlclient.lib" (I guess it's called that.....)
+Or if you are in windows by vs, you should include a dynamic library called "mysqlclient.lib" (I guess it's called that.....:no_mouth:)

 in Qt, you should add "QMAKE_LIBS+= -lmysqlclient" in your pro file.